H4sh3/ml-driver/README.md

 The agents inputs are the distance to near objects (walls).

-The outputs are steering and accelerating of the car.
+The outputs control the steering and accelerating of the car.

-There are checkpoints the agent can collect.
+Progressing trough the track the agent collects checkpoints.

-After each round the agent with the most checkpoints get cloned and the neuralnets weights are slightly changed.
+After each round the agent with the most checkpoints get cloned and the networks weights are slightly changed.

 # Settings
 The settings of the agent can be adjusted, some configurations cant solve the track.